MEESAM749/Hospital-Emergency-Department-Simulator/README.md

 # Hospital-Emergency-Department-Simulator
 This was our semester project for the course "Object Oriented Programming"
+NOTE:THIS SIMULATION TREATS TIME IN SECONDS.
+SO IF YOU WRITE 60 IN THE SIMULATION TIME INPUT FIELD, IT WILL SIMULATE 1 MINUTE.

 # Introduction:
 This is a piece of software designed to simulate a hospital emergency department simulation environment.
 An ED is the place where you go when you are potentially seriously ill.
 Like getting shot.